dart-lang/site-www/src/_articles/language/mixins.md

 See the Language Tour section [Adding features to a class: mixins][].

 This article provides a brief theoretical presentation of the evolution of mixins in Dart.
-Support for mixins changed in Dart 1.13, and again in Dart 2:
+Support for mixins changed in Dart 1.13, and it will again in Dart 2:

 - Dart 1.12 or lower supports mixins that must extend `Object`, and must not call `super()`.
-- Dart 1.13 or greater (< Dart 2) supports mixins that can extend from classes other than `Object`, and can call `super.method()`.
+- Dart 1.13 or greater supports mixins that can extend from classes other than `Object`, and can call `super.method()`.
 This support is only available by default in the Dart VM and in Analyzer behind a flag.
 More specifically, it is behind the `--supermixin` flag in the command-line analyzer.
 It is also available in the analysis server, behind a client-configurable option.
 Dart2js and dartdevc do not support super mixins.
-- Dart 2 deprecates `--supermixin`.
+- In Dart 2, mixins are expected to have fewer restrictions.
+For example, Flutter supports mixins calling `super()` and extending from a class other than `Object`, but the syntax is expected to change before appearing in all Dart SDKs.
+For details, see [Dart 2.0 Mixins.][Dart 2.0 Mixins]

 ## Basic concepts